(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - and to greatly esteem them in love because of their work.
 Be at peace among yourselves.

-- See that no one has repaid anyone evil for evil, but always pursue good to one another and to all.
+- See that no one repaid anyone evil for in exchange evil, but always pursue good to one another and to all.

 - Rejoice always.

 - Pray without ceasing.

 - Give thanks in everything, for this is God’s will for you in Jesus the Anointed.

 - Don’t disregard or despise(12)“disregard or despise” is one word in Greek.
 It means to ignore something or to treat it as being of no value/worth.
 In the latter sense, it also carries the connotation of treating it contemptuously. prophecies.